 Here are some of my (current) favorites:

-Aim to treat your emerging inner self (in whatever form it may appear) with as much affection, respect and compassion as you would treat the “outer” person in your life you love the most…
+Aim to treat your emerging inner self (in whatever form it may appear) with as much affection, respect and compassion as you would treat the “outer” person (or animal) in your life you love the most…

 BE the love (kindness, understanding, acceptance) you’ve been searching for.